 A reliable Allpar reader claims to have spotted a new Dart SRT4 near the Chrysler Tech Center.
 He did not want to reveal any specific technologies used in the car, but said he'd looked it over and under, and believed it was close to production.
 He wrote, "It is incredible!
 As much as I drooled over the Neon SRT4, the new one is...I cannot come up with words to describe it.
 The Abarth 500 is a tinker toy built by 3 year olds in comparison.
 If the fit and finish on the car I saw remains on production vehicles...there are going to be embarrassed people that will be backpedalling on their comments.
 The car was purposeful, and it let you know its purpose just sitting there without being something from Fast and Furious.
 It is a real driving machine.”

-Ralph Gilles has been dropping more hints about the SRT4 recently, and Allpar members have been arguing over whether it would have front wheel drive (as both SRT4s had) or all wheel drive, which is believed to be on its way for the Dart.
-Some believe it will be released on the tenth anniversary of the Dodge Neon SRT4 launch.
+Ralph Gilles dropped hints about the SRT4, and Allpar members have been arguing over whether it would have front wheel drive (as both SRT4s had) or all wheel drive, which is believed to be on its way for the Dart (but hadn’t shown up yet for 2016).

-The market for AWD “mini-supercars” like the Mitsubishi Evo and Subaru WRX STi has been falling sharply, and the idea of a $30,000 Dodge Dart might arouse the ire of pundits, so the jury is still out on whether the SRT4 will be based on the all wheel drive Dart or on the front wheel drive model.
-We’re still betting on all wheel drive, with the price point and interior comfort being key differentiators from Evo and STi.
-The Dart SRT4 can underperform compared with the most potent “rice rockets” as long as it’s substantially cheaper; size is apparently only worth an afterthought in comparisons, if Challenger vs Mustang vs Camaro articles are any guide.
+The market for AWD “mini-supercars” like the Mitsubishi Evo and Subaru WRX STi has been falling sharply, and the idea of a $30,000 Dodge Dart might arouse the ire of pundits, so the jury is still out on whether the SRT4 will be based on the all wheel drive Dart.

-The SRT4 is not expected until the 2016 or 2017 model year, when Dart is up for a redesign.
-The SRT would call attention to the redesign, though if they cannot get the desired power from the new turbocharged Hurricane Four.
+At this point, it seems any performance version will be waiting for the 2017 model year, when Dart is up for a redesign; a GLH or SRT would call attention to the redesign, though if they cannot get the desired power from the new turbocharged Hurricane Four.
 Regardless, a turbocharged 2.0 would likely be both faster and more economical than the current 2.4 GT.